Gut Health is key to our overall wellbeing!

 How Do I Know If I Have An Issue?

-Whilst there are obvious gut symptoms, such as bloating, flactulence, stomach pain, urgency, constipation, cramping and reflux.
-Symptoms can be silent, you don’t need to have any bloating and discomfort to have an underlying gut issue and the key to that might allude to an issue can be a chronic disease or issue such as autoimmune disease, allergies, compromised immune system, cancer, hormone issues, fatigue, mood issues, skin problems and many more!
+Whilst there are obvious gut symptoms, such as bloating, flactulence, stomach pain, urgency, constipation, cramping and reflux, you may also have symptoms which are silent, you don’t need to have any bloating and discomfort to have an underlying gut issue.
+The give away to this might be because you have a chronic disease, such as an autoimmune disease, allergies, compromised immune system, cancer, hormone issues, fatigue, mood issues, skin problems and many more!

 What exactly does the gut do?